Why study French?

 - Knowing French makes you more competitive in the global job market in fields such as the military, aeronautics, medicine, teaching, travel, business, trade, etc.

-- You’ll be fluent in an official language of the UN, NATO, UNESCO, European Union, Doctors without Borders, the International Organization of Francophonie, and the International Red Cross.
+- Will have functional competence in an official language of the UN, NATO, UNESCO, European Union, Doctors without Borders, the International Organization of Francophonie, and the International Red Cross.

 Develop your competence in the French language through diverse coursework in language, culture and literature, emphasizing the four areas of language acquisition: speaking, reading, listening and writing.

 Your understanding of the French language will cover a broad reach throughout the world—from Louisiana and Québec in North America to South America, Europe, Africa, Asia and Australia.
 Our interdisciplinary approach will allow you to dive into the limitless connections that exist among French and all disciplines of the liberal arts through a great variety of courses in geography, art history, theatre, music, political science or religion.

 See the course catalog for a complete list of course offerings and descriptions.

 A Major in Modern Languages with a concentration in French offers several exciting semester or summer study abroad opportunities that will boost your proficiency in the language, as well as open your eyes to new people, new places and new ideas.
 Our top French students are invited to Pi Delta Phi, the National French Honor Society.

 We also offer many opportunities outside of class for you to expand your language skills: